microsoft/azure-pipelines-yaml/design/resources-scenarios.md

 - After fixing the infrastructure, I want to re-try the deployment.
 - It must snap to exactly the same versions of all resources as the previous attempt.

+In this scenario, no new approvals are sought to retry the failed stage.

 ### Rollback (redeploy)
 - A recent code change broke something for a small number of customers.
 - I need to roll back to the last "good" code before the break.
 - I want to re-deploy the exact versions of each resource (code, containers, etc.) which were working previously.

+In this scenario, the resources required (or the environment) may require the user to get new approvals.

 ### Long-term preservation of metadata
 - On January 1, I deploy a version of my code.